babydragonjis/docs/README.md

 ---

+## Admin Worflow
+1. User submits a form.
+2. Review the request.
+3. Create a user by logging into jupyterhub: go to File > Hub Control Panel > Admin > Add User.
+The username is up to you.
+4. Set the password of this user by logging in as the assigned username and setting the new password
+    * Generate a random generated strong password ([Password Generator](https://www.lastpass.com/features/password-generator))
+5. Send the confirmation email using the [Email Template](https://github.com/babydragon/docs).

+---

 ## 🔧 Services & Integrations

 > **Note:** All credentials are stored in `keys.env` and referenced like `${VARIABLE}` (e.g. `$CLOUDFLARE_EMAIL`).